Charles Forgy: Rete II and III

 Forgy was a founder and chief scientist for Rules Power, a Work Flow Management company founded in 2002 and based in Boston.
-During that time, Forgy incorporated Rete 2 with Relational Logic Technology, which became named "Rete III".
-The performance of Rete 2 and Rete III are virtually the same but Rete III has some extensions that allow it to work more efficiently with RLT but slows it down on benchmarks.
+During that time, Forgy incorporated Rete II with Relational Logic Technology, which became named "Rete III".
+The performance of Rete II and Rete III are virtually the same but Rete III has some extensions that allow it to work more efficiently with Relational Logic Technology but slows it down on benchmarks.

 Rete-NT

-Forgy worked a next-generation algorithm, called Rete-NT, that has improved the execution speed by another order of magnitude.
+Forgy developed a next-generation algorithm, called Rete-NT, that has improved the execution speed by another order of magnitude.
 To this date Sparkling Logic SMARTS is the only BRMS product that uses this algorithm.

 Present times

 In 2005, RulesPower was acquired by Fair Isaac Corporation, who obtained a license to integrate Rete III into Blaze Advisor, their own business rules product.

-Forgy retained the intellectual property rights to Rete 2 and his personal company, Production Systems Technology, still sells OPSJ and other systems that incorporate the Rete 2 algorithm.
-KnowledgeBased Systems Corporation, an independent consulting company in Texas, maintains an extensive set of benchmarks for most BRMS and rule-based systems that demonstrate the effectiveness of the Rete and Rete 2 algorithms.
+Forgy retained the intellectual property rights to Rete II and his personal company, Production Systems Technology, still sells OPSJ and other systems that incorporate the Rete II algorithm.
+KnowledgeBased Systems Corporation, an independent consulting company in Texas, maintains an extensive set of benchmarks for most BRMS and rule-based systems that demonstrate the effectiveness of the Rete and Rete II algorithms.
 Forgy has often described PST as a research-oriented company rather than a vendor of BRMS tools, but he does sell various rule-based tools via PST.

 Forgy terminated his relationship with FICO in 2010 and joined Sparkling Logic as investor and strategic advisor.
-He has contributed his latest algorithm, RETE-NT, to the Sparkling Logic SMARTS product.
+He has contributed his latest algorithm, Rete-NT, to the Sparkling Logic SMARTS product.